Community Homeless Information Line (CHIA)

 • The Suicide & Crisis Lifeline can be reached 24/7 by calling or texting 988.
 This lifeline serves anyone, anywhere, who may be experiencing thoughts of suicide, a substance use crisis, or another mental health crisis.

-*subject to change based on weather
+*hours of operation are subject to change based on weather

 • Understanding the notice you received from your landlord is very important.
 Only a judge can evict you from a property.